cl-illc/nlmi/assessment.md

 **Note that** if you need a resit you should prepare to answer questions covering the complete content of the course.

-For more details check the course manual on Blackboard.
+For more details check the course manual on Canvas.